loganwuu/count_report/README.md

 6. Only alphabetic letters are allowed in the word search box.
     * Input: "0", "1", "2", "3", "4", "5", "6", "7", "8", "9", "`", "~", "!", "@", "#", "$", "%", "^", "&", "*", "(", ")", "_", "+", "-", "=", "{", "}", "|", "\", ":", """, ";", "'", "<", ">", "?", ",", ".", "/"
-    * Output: "Sorry, please only enter alphabetic words."
+    * Output: "Sorry, please only enter one alphabetic word to search for without any space."

 7. If empty entry for the word search box, return "Please enter a word to search for."
     * Input: word=""; string="I love dogs."
     * Output: "Please enter a word to search for."

-8. If empty entry for the string search box, return "Please enter a line of words to search from."
+8. If empty entry for the string search box, return "Please enter a paragraph to search from."
     * Input: word="dog", string=""
     * Output: "Please enter a line of words to search from."

 9. If both fields are empty, return "Please enter a word to search for and a line of words to search from."
     * Input: word="", string=""
-    * Output: "Please enter a word to search for and a line of words to search from."
+    * Output: "Please enter a word to search for and a paragraph to search from."

 ## Legal